Melatonin

 • Take your melatonin dose right before bedtime or, for slow release tablets, take 1 or 2 hours before bedtime.

-• Take with or after a meal or snack.
+• Take with or straight after a meal or snack.

-• It is important to take your dose at the correct time.
-If taken at the wrong time of the day it is likely to cause daytime sleepiness, particularly if combined with other medicines.
+• It's important to take your dose at the correct time.
+If taken at the wrong time of the day it's likely to cause daytime sleepiness – particularly if combined with other medicines.

-• Swallow slow-release tablets whole: Do not crush, chew or divide them because this will release all the medication at once.
+• Swallow slow-release tablets whole: Don't crush, chew or divide them because this will release all the medicine at once.
 The slow-release tablets have been designed to release the right dose of medicine while you sleep.
-If you crush, chew or divide the tablet the melatonin can be released straight away so it will work quickly.
+If you crush, chew or divide the tablet the melatonin can be released straight away so it will work too quickly.

-• Effects of melatonin may not be immediate: The effects of melatonin may not be immediate and it may take a few days for you to experience the full benefits.
+• Effects of melatonin may not be immediate: It may take a few days for you to experience the full benefits.
 It's important to take your dose regularly.

-• Missed dose: It is not harmful if you miss your melatonin dose.
-If you forget to take your dose at the usual time, but you remember before you go to sleep, take it when you remember.
-But if you do not remember until the following day, just take the next dose at the right time.
-Do not take double the dose.
+• Missed dose: It's not harmful if you miss your dose.
+If you forget to take your melatonin at the usual time, but remember before you go to sleep, take it when you remember.
+But if you don't remember until the following day, just take the next dose at the right time.
+Don't take double the dose.

-• Do not take melatonin for longer than your doctor advises: Melatonin does not work for everyone, so see your doctor if you have finished your treatment course but keep having sleep problems.
+• Don't take melatonin for longer than your healthcare provider advises: Melatonin doesn't work for everyone, so see your healthcare provider if you have finished your treatment course but keep having sleep problems.

 • Alcohol: Limit or avoid alcohol while taking melatonin because alcohol can affect how it works.